Alfresco/alfresco-ng2-components/ng2-components/ng2-alfresco-viewer/README.md

 ![Rendition](docs/assets/renditions.png)

-Note for unsupported extension the viewer will offer the possibility to convert it in PDF is that kind of extension is supported by the [content service renditions service](https://community.alfresco.com/docs/DOC-5879-rendition-service)
+Note for unsupported extensions the viewer will offer the possibility to convert to PDF if that kind of extension is supported by the [content service renditions service](https://community.alfresco.com/docs/DOC-5879-rendition-service)

 ## Custom extension handler

-If you want handle other file formats that are not yet supported by the ng2-alfresco-viewer you can define your own custom handler.
+If you want to handle other file formats that are not yet supported by the ng2-alfresco-viewer you can define your own custom handler.

-Below you can find an example where with the use of `extension-viewer` if you can handle 3d files
+Below you can find an example with the use of `extension-viewer` if you can handle 3d files

 ```html
 <adf-viewer